 In examining FinTech platform behavior and incentives, this paper connects the growing FinTech literature with the financial intermediation literature on IPO underwriting and originate-to-distribute banking models.
 The literature on FinTech credit firms such as marketplace lending platforms is in its infancy but continues to expand.
 Early research on marketplace lending focused on retail investor behavior during the period 2006 to 2013 when the majority of investors on the platforms were retail investors.
 These studies show that retail investors have a bias toward borrower beauty (Ravina, 2019) and geographic region (Hornuf and Schmitt, 2016; Lin and Viswanathan, 2016; Senney, 2016).
 Investors tend to herd (Hildebrand et al., 2017; Zhang and Liu, 2012) but also learn over time (Lin et al., 2015).
 Later work examines how platforms expand over time (Fuster et al., 2019; Havrylchyk et al., 2016), whether borrowers use online credit access to circumvent regulatory restrictions (Braggion et al., 2019), whether FinTech adoption is driven by borrower impatience (Maggio and Yao, 2018), and whether FinTech lenders expand credit access or substitute for commercial lending volume (Buchak et al., 2018; Cornaggia et al., 2018; de Roure et al., 2016; Tang, 2019).
-Our paper is unique in that it examines the behavior of marketplace lending platforms and abstracts from borrower behavior and the impact on credit markets.
+Our paper is unique in that it examines the behavior of marketplace lending platforms.
+We show a novel, lasting influence of regulatory intervention on new FinTech entrants and the benefits for retail investors pursue such a strategy.

-In contrast to the growing FinTech literature, the IPO literature on underwriting is a richly developed topic.
-Lowry et al. (2017) and Loughran and Ritter (2004) provide an excellent overview of the subject.
+In contrast to the growing FinTech literature, the IPO literature on underwriting is a richly developed topic.8 IPO underwriters share multiple features with the MLPs we study.
 Marketplace lending platforms' compensation is extracted through fees charged to borrowers (origination fees) and investors (service fees), and these fees are proportional to the volume of origination.
 In this sense, they share a common objective with IPO underwriters (Jenkinson et al., 2018).
 Multiple factors may contribute to IPO underwriter behaviors such as underpricing and preferential allocation, but most accepted models are motivated through a quid pro quo relationship between agents to resolve information asymmetry.
 In some cases the exchange resolves friction between issuer and underwriter (Baron, 1982; Beatty and Welch, 1996; Loughran and Ritter, 2004, 2002; Welch, 1989) and in others between underwriter and investor (Benveniste and Spindt, 1989; Sherman, 2000; Sherman and Titman, 2002).
 A common theme among the latter is the use of underpricing (Cai et al., 2007; Cornelli and Goldreich, 2001; Fang, 2005; Hanley and Wilhelm, 1995) to compensate large investors to smooth their consumption of hot and cold IPO issues and promote information sharing.
-Because the marketplace lending paradigm differs from the traditional IPO setting, our exercise is simplified: investors can only be rewarded through the allocation of lower defaulting loans and platforms only seek to boost loan volume.
-Our results suggest a similar quid pro quo exchange between institutional investors and the platform and highlight an additional channel not observed in the IPO literature.
+Because the marketplace lending paradigm differs from the traditional IPO setting, our exercise is simplified; investors can only be rewarded through the allocation of lower defaulting loans while platforms seek to optimize loan volume.
+We view the quid pro quo channel presented here as consistent with the narrative in the IPO literature.
+Yet the regulatory scrutiny channel represents a novel channel influencing security creation that, to our knowledge, does not influence IPO underwriting.